Drdestiny/DeeperForensicsChallengeSubmissionExample/README.md

   -  [使用 Dockerfile 定制镜像 (Chinese)](https://yeasy.gitbook.io/docker_practice/image/build)
   -  [Dockerfile 指令详解 (Chinese)](https://yeasy.gitbook.io/docker_practice/image/dockerfile)

+- If you don't know how to build the Docker image, please refer to step 2 in [Submit the Docker image](#submit-the-docker-image).

 ## Test the Docker image locally

 The online evaluation for submissions may take several hours.
 It is slow to debug on the cloud (and the evaluation chances are limited).
 Hence, we provide the tools for the participants to locally test the correctness of the submission.